Auburn, Maine: Government

 Auburn is in Maine's 2nd congressional district, Maine Senate District 20, and Maine House of Representatives Districts 68, 69, and 70.

 Due to Auburn's relatively expansive land area, the city is divided up into five wards.
 The city's governing body is a City Council, consisting of a mayor and 7 councilmembers (one from each of the five wards, and two elected at large).
 The mayor is elected at large.

-Auburn's current Mayor is Jason J. Levesque.
-The last mayor was Jonathan LaBonte.
-He was the youngest mayor in the city's history.
-John Jenkins is a former mayor and state senator from Auburn.
+Auburn's current mayor is Jeff Harmon.
+John Jenkins was a former mayor and state senator from Auburn.